IbrahimTanyalcin/lexicon-mono-seq/readme.md

 ## Tool's purpose

 In truth this small script is a ascii animation framework that comes with performance baked in.
-It has its own cached easing functions and recycles bath of DOM elements to keep painting and rendering as short as possible.
+It has its own cached easing functions and recycles batch of DOM elements to keep painting and rendering as short as possible.
 Possible use cases for:

 - **Bioinformatics** : displaying long (even > 1Mb) sequences with frame-shifts.
 Aligning DNA/amino acids etc.